naiylo/eud-demo-chat/WIDGETS.md

 # Widgets: How to add a new one

 The chat supports pluggable widgets.
 Each widget lives in **one file** under `src/widgets/` and registers itself through `src/widgets/registry.ts`.
-A widget file owns:
+Think of a widget as a tiny class with clearly separated elements:
 - Its message type(s) and custom payload interfaces
 - Its create/toggle/send actions
-- Its React render function
+- Its `elements.render` (how a row is painted)
-- Its optional composer UI for the workbench
+- Its optional `elements.composer` (UI shown in the workbench)
 - Its own injected styles (keeps global CSS clean)

 ## Quick steps
-1) Create `src/widgets/<yourWidget>.tsx` that exports a `ChatWidgetDefinition`.
+1) Create `src/widgets/<yourWidget>.tsx` that exports a `ChatWidgetDefinition` with an `elements` block.
 2) Add the widget to `widgetRegistry` in `src/widgets/registry.ts`.
 3) Done.
 The app will render your widget messages, hide any helper/system messages you mark, and expose your composer in the workbench.